philips-ni/fhugo/content/posts/my-toolschain-for-dev.md

 ### <span class="section-num">2.1</span> Iterm2 {#iterm2}

--   nice default profile with color/fonts
+-   nice default profile with awesome color/fonts
--   Iterm2 can split windows horizontally or vertically with shortcut keys
 -   select as copy
+-   split windows horizontally or vertically with shortcut keys
 -   [Iterm2 tips and tricks](https://gist.github.com/tanyuan/a1a3c00b9c231c32c3613d4bbefa6652)
 -   [5-useful-iterm2-features-for-developers](https://betterprogramming.pub/5-useful-iterm2-features-for-developers-bc211d697817)

 ### <span class="section-num">2.2</span> Homebrew {#homebrew}

-Homebrew is a package manager for the macOS to search, install and configure software packages and libraries through the command line.
+Homebrew is a `package manager` for the macOS to search, install and configure software packages and libraries through the command line.
 It simplifies the package installation by automatically finding and installing the dependencies when you are installing a package.

 ```bash